jpulse-net/jpulse-framework/docs/genai-development.md

 **Example prompt**:
 ```
 "Add a collapsible FAQ section to the home page.
-- Use jPulse.collapsible.register() for behavior
+- Use jPulse.UI.collapsible.register() for behavior
 - Style with jp-collapsible framework classes
 - Add local-* styles for custom appearance
 - Reference the collapsible example in front-end-development.md"